The realization space of an unstable coalgebra: Andr e -Quillen cohomology

-which is an object of $\mc{W}\bigl(K_C(M, n+1) \twoheadrightarrow K(C,0)\bigr)$ by Theorem \ref{homotopy-excision} (or Proposition \ref{diff. constr. in CA} below). \end{itemize} There are zigzags of natural weak equivalences connecting the composite functors $F \circ G$ and $G \circ F$ to the respective identity functors.
-Thus this pair of functors induces a pair of inverse homotopy equivalences between the classifying spaces as required. \end{proof}
+\end{itemize} There are zigzags of natural weak equivalences connecting the composite functors $F \circ G$ and $G \circ F$ to the respective identity functors.
+These are defined by using the properties of homotopy pushouts and homotopy pullbacks and by applying the skeleton functors.
+Thus, this pair of functors induces a pair of inverse homotopy equivalences between the classifying spaces as required. \end{proof}

 As a consequence, we have the following